Ali-oss-cell/clink_front_end/ROUTES.md

 # Application Routes Documentation

-This document lists all routes available in the Clink Frontend application.
+This document lists all routes available in the Tailored Psychology Frontend application.

 ## 📋 Table of Contents
 - [Public Routes](#public-routes)